Life after meningococcal recovery.

-Which is a good way to get people on board and get people to you know, stop telling themselves I can’t actually try so he he went up the next year with another guy called jack Roush and it was just a wonderful a wonderful event for everybody.
+This is a good way to get people on board and get people to you know, stop telling themselves they can’t actually try so he went up the next year with another guy called Jack Roush and it was just a wonderful a wonderful event for everybody.
 And he that you do it you think why the hell have I agreed to do this?
 And then when you get up, you realize it was all worthwhile.

 I know all about that.
-Why the hell did I agree to do this thing I recently did the 1000 steps at out of Melbourne where, where it’s an sitting of a sort of beautiful bushy area.
-And there’s 1000 steps, I call it the nzqa climb or something along those lines.
+Why the hell did I agree to do this thing I recently did the 1000 steps out of Melbourne where, where it’s a setting of a sort of beautiful bushy area.
+And there are 1000 steps, I call it the Nzqa climb or something along those lines.
 And it was the first one that I’d attempted something like that.
 Added to go with it.
-I went really well.
+It went really well.
 I got up there.
 And I posted about it on social media and I just shared with people that you know, it was only a year before that, that I actually couldn’t walk at all.

 Oh, well.
 So when you’re seeing an incredible feat,